-- (1) Overtime payment is made to eligible employees for time worked in excess of 40 hours in a week, unless another calculation method authorized under federal law is used. - (2) Premium payment must not be duplicated (pyramided) for the same hours worked. - (3) Time worked is defined as all the following: - (a) All hours actually spent in pay status, excluding sick and annual leave.

-- (b) Travel time required by and at the discretion of the employer before, during, or after the regularly scheduled workday. - (4) All paid leave, except sick and annual leave, is counted as time worked for computing overtime.
-Holiday credit is counted as time worked in computing weekly (or other longer period authorized under federal law) overtime only.
+- (1) Overtime payment is made to eligible employees for time worked in excess of 40 hours in a week, unless another calculation method authorized under federal law is used.
+Overtime payment is also made as provided in § 3.A.2.d(1) for some schedule changes. - (2) Premium payment cannot be duplicated or pyramided for the same hours worked. - (3) Time worked is defined as (a) hours actually spent in pay status, excluding sick, annual, and paid or reimbursed union leave, and (b) travel time required by and at the employer's discretion before, during, or after a regularly scheduled workday. - (4) All paid leave, except sick, annual, and paid or reimbursed union leave, counts as time worked to compute overtime.
+Holiday credit counts as time worked in computing weekly (or other longer period authorized under federal law) overtime only.
 If an employee works on a holiday, premium payment for the first 8 hours worked on the holiday is due and payable only when 40 hours in a week (or other amount authorized under federal law) are exceeded.
-The employee may, with the approval of the employer, take another day in the same period as the holiday. - (5) A day is defined as a 24-hour period beginning at 12:01 a.m., unless otherwise authorized by the State Personnel Director. - (6) A week is defined as a 7-day period beginning at 12:01 a.m., Sunday, unless otherwise authorized by the State Personnel Director. - (7) A biweekly work period consists of 80 hours of work, normally performed on 10 workdays within the 14 consecutive calendar days that coincide with the current pay periods.
-A biweekly pay period is considered complete if the actual time worked, plus any paid administrative, annual, sick, military, or holiday leave, equals or exceeds 80 hours.
-The premium for overtime hours worked is not counted as work time.
+The employee may, with the employer's approval, take another day in the same period as the holiday. - (5) Unless otherwise authorized by the state personnel director, a day is defined as a 24-hour period beginning and ending at midnight and a week is defined as a seven-day period beginning Sunday and ending Saturday. - (6) Unless otherwise authorized by the state personnel director, a biweekly work period consists of 80 hours of work, normally performed on 10 workdays within the 14 consecutive days that coincide with current pay periods.
+A biweekly pay period is complete if the actual time worked, plus any paid administrative, annual, sick, paid or reimbursed union, military, or holiday leave equals or exceeds 80 hours.